 |Distribution methods||Infected email attachments (macros), torrent websites, malicious ads.|

 |Damage||All files are encrypted and cannot be opened without paying a ransom.
 Additional password-stealing Trojans and malware infections can be installed together with a ransomware infection.|

 To eliminate possible malware infections, scan your computer with legitimate antivirus software.
 Our security researchers recommend using Malwarebytes.

-If an email is received from unknown, suspicious address, it is irrelevant and contains some website links or attachment, then it is very likely that it was sent by some cyber criminals.
-Therefore, such emails should not be trusted.
-Installed software must be updated and/or activated only through implemented functions and/or tools that are designed by official software developers.
-None of the third party, unofficial tools should be used for that - such tools often are used to spread malware.
-Also, it is not legal to activate licensed programs with unofficial ('cracking') tools.
-Files and programs should be downloaded only from official websites (and via direct links).
-Other sources, channels that are mentioned in the previous paragraph often are used to distribute malicious files, programs.
-Additionally, operating system should be regularly scanned with a reputable antivirus or anti-spyware software, it is recommended to always keep such software up to date.
+Emails that are received from unknown, suspicious addresses, are irrelevant, or contain website links or attachments are commonly sent by cyber criminals.
+Never trust these emails.
+Installed software must be updated and/or activated only through implemented functions/tools that are designed by official software developers.
+Avoid third party, unofficial tools, since they are often used to spread malware.
+Furthermore, it is illegal to activate licensed programs with unofficial ('cracking') tools.
+Files and programs should be downloaded only from official websites and via direct links.
+The other sources/channels (mentioned above) are often used to distribute malicious files and programs.
+Additionally, operating systems should be regularly scanned with reputable antivirus or anti-spyware software.
+Keep this software up to date.
 If your computer is already infected with Fonix, we recommend running a scan with Malwarebytes for Windows to automatically eliminate this ransomware.

-Text presented in Fonix ransomware's "# How To Decrypt Files #.hta" file:
+Text presented in the Fonix ransomware "# How To Decrypt Files #.hta" file: